 AUSTRALIA: A Destination for Higher Studies

-Australia, a place of endless possibilities is one of most popular destinations for higher studies in abroad.
-The strong reason behind for choosing Australia’s higher education is the quality of teaching and research, qualification, institution, education system, and personal safety.
-No doubt the other countries like Canada; US & New Zealand release their international education strategies time to time to attract more students.
-Even Asian countries like Singapore & Malaysia also revamp their strategies and efforts to attract more students but still Australia is maintaining its position.
-If we see the latest ICEF i-graduate Agent Barometer Australia is maintaining better position than UK and US.
-As media reports*, around 60,000 Indians traveled to Australia for studies in 2016.
+Australia, a place of endless possibilities, is one of the most popular destinations for higher studies abroad.
+The strong reason for choosing Australia’s higher education is the quality of teaching and research, qualification, institution, education system, and personal safety.
+No doubt the other countries like Canada, the US & New Zealand release their international education strategies from time to time to attract more students.
+Even Asian countries like Singapore & Malaysia also revamp their strategies and efforts to attract more students, but still, Australia is maintaining its position.
+If we see the latest ICEF i-graduate Agent Barometer, Australia maintains a better position than the UK and US.
+As media reports*, around 60,000 Indians travelled to Australia for studies in 2016.

 Simplified Student Visa Framework (SSVP)

-SSVF (Simplified Student Visa Framework) which is effective from July 1, 2016, is designed to build the procedure of applying for study visa easier to navigate and without paper.
-Under this system few changes were introduced.
-A single student visa (Subclass 500) is one of of important changes.
-Earlier there were different subclass for student visa for different level of studies.
-Now student visa applications are filed online and it is mandatory for all students.
+SSVF (Simplified Student Visa Framework), effective from July 1, 2016, is designed to build the procedure of applying for a study visa easier to navigate and without paper.
+Under this system, few changes were introduced.
+A single student visa (Subclass 500) is one of the important changes.
+Earlier, there were different subclass for student visas for different levels of studies.
+Now student visa applications are filed online, and it is mandatory for all students.
 According to the new rule, India has been moved up from Level III 'high risk' rating to Level II 'moderate risk'.
 This change will certainly support Indian student's dream of studying in Australia.

 'Australian Study Visa' Requirements

-If you are planning to study in Australia, you will need to obtain Australian study visa.
-Visa officer assessing your application will check your application from different aspects.
-Department of Immigration and Citizenship (DIAC) has set different requirements that student must fulfil.
+If you are planning to study in Australia, you will need to obtain an Australian study visa.
+The Visa officer assessing your application will check your application from different aspects.
+Department of Immigration and Citizenship (DIAC) has set different requirements that students must fulfil.
 These requirements are as under

 - Confirmation of Enrolment (COE)